niuiic/modern-neovim-configuration/README.md

 # Modern Neovim Configuration

 Modern configuration for neovim.
-From vimscript to lua (not complete, not optimized for performance).
+From vimscript to lua (not complete, not highly optimized for startup performance).

 > Do not copy the entire configuration directly.
 You need your own configuration and shortcuts.
 Find the plugins you are interested in and refer to their configuration.